Originally published April 2016, updated March 2022.

 From a nutrition standpoint, fruit salsa is also a much lighter, healthier alternative to usual condiments like cream sauces, barbecue sauce, and sour cream.
 While those are typically loaded with extra calories and added sodium and sugar, fruit salsa is brimming with nutrients like vitamin C and fiber, plus an array of disease-fighting compounds.
 Since most Americans don’t get their daily fill of fruits or vegetables, it’s a helpful addition to the table.

 Fruit salsa also adds a welcome burst of color to meals and a unique mix of sweet and savory flavors.
 Mango and peach both make regular appearances in fruit salsa, but apples lend a wonderful crunchy texture.
-Though you can use any variety of apple in this recipe, Granny Smith apples (which are in season from Stemilt year-round) have an especially crisp texture and a lemon-like tart flavor that make this salsa unique.
+Though you can use any variety of apples in this recipe, Granny Smith apples (which are in season year-round) have an especially crisp texture and a lemon-like tart flavor that make this salsa unique.
 Granny Smith also has another useful perk: it naturally resists browning thanks to the fruit’s high acidity.

 You can pair this Green Apple Salsa with grilled shrimp or chicken or spoon it into fish tacos.
 Or simply serve it alongside a pile of crunchy tortilla chips as a fun side or starter.
 Check out the video below for a quick how-to make guide!